lopezpdvn/aspnet5co/pages/aspnet5-introduction.md

 is notable in having been open source since its early versions.
 ASP.NET is currently being revised and re-implemented as a modular, lean and cross platform framework for its next release version 5, offering very important and desirable features and advantages.

-ASP.NET is currently being revised and re-implemented as a modular, lean and cross platform framework for its next release version 5, offering very important and desirable features and advantages.
 The license of the software and the development methodology by Microsoft allows the project to benefit from feedback and interaction with the community.

 ASP.NET 5 includes architectural changes that make its core framework much